Grappling with Once-Saved-Always-Saved Premise

 Looking at these two consecutive verses together is sufficient to

-establish that none will ever be able to snatch whomever is under the inviolable
+establish that none will ever be able to snatch whomever both Father and Son placed under protective cover.

-If any Christian thinks he need not read any further and can now exit this blog-site, he ought to ask himself honestly whether eternal life has really been guaranteed based on his presumption of being securely ensconced within His hand.
-Irrefutably documented in John 10:28 is the testimony of Jesus granting eternal life to only them who, as identified in John 10:29, are those given by the Father to Him.
-Affirmation that this is indeed so has subsequently been furnished by Jesus when praying whilst lifting His eyes to heaven: “Those whom You gave to Me I have kept, and none of them is lost …” (John 17:12) The inference then is that eternal life is for those who are going to, as foreknown by God, embrace the gospel message and accept His salvation offer.
+If any Christian thinks he need not read any further and can now exit this blog-site, he ought to honestly ask himself whether eternal life has really been guaranteed based on his presumption of being securely ensconced within His hand.
+Irrefutably documented in John 10:28 is the testimony of Jesus bestowing eternal life only on them who, as identified in John 10:29, are those given by the Father to Him.
+Affirmation that this is indeed so has subsequently been furnished by Jesus when praying whilst lifting His eyes to heaven: “Those whom You gave to Me I have kept, and none of them is lost …” (John 17:12) The inference then is that eternal life is granted to those foreknown by God as desirous of embracing the gospel message and accepting His salvation offer.

 As an